-Nearly 60 mammal species have been documented in Capitol Reef National Park.
-This includes small mammals such as mice, woodrats, chipmunks; large mammals such as deer, coyotes, and cougars; sixteen species of bats; predators; preys.
+Seventy-one mammal species have been documented in Capitol Reef National Park.
+This includes small mammals such as mice, woodrats, chipmunks; large mammals such as deer, coyotes, and cougars; sixteen species of bats; predators; prey.
+A complete Wildlife Checklist can be downloaded.
 The following provides information on some of the more common mammals of Capitol Reef:

 Cervidae - deer, moose, and elk